 - Other losses.

-4. Assumption of the Risk at Nevada Amusement Parks
+4. Assumption of the risk

-Theme park personnel will often claim that they are not responsible for injuries under Nevada’s assumption of the risk doctrine.
+Theme park personnel will often claim that they are not responsible for your injuries under Nevada’s assumption of the risk doctrine.
 Assumption of the risk applies when:

 While it may seem that this applies to injuries on theme park rides, Nevada’s assumption of risk law does not permit the operator of a dangerous ride or attraction to transfer all liability to the customer.
-And even when it does apply, it is often just one factor in a Nevada comparative negligence / shared fault assessment.
+Even when it does apply, it is often just one factor in a Nevada comparative negligence / shared fault assessment.

-5. Popular Las Vegas Amusement Parks and Attractions
+5. Popular theme parks in Las Vegas

+Injuries can happen anywhere – even on so-called “family” rides.
 Popular (but potentially dangerous) rides and amusement park attractions on or near the Las Vegas strip include:

 - The High Roller at LINQ;